The Insolvency Review: Australia

-The legislative framework for personal insolvency is set out in the Bankruptcy Act 1966 (Cth) (the Bankruptcy Act), which prescribes the manner in which an individual may enter into a personal insolvency agreement or a formal bankruptcy process.
+The legislative framework for personal insolvency is set out in the Bankruptcy Act 1966 (Cth) (the Bankruptcy Act), which prescribes the manner in which an individual may enter into a personal insolvency agreement, debt agreement or a formal bankruptcy process.
 Unlike some other jurisdictions, bankruptcy in the Australian context refers to the insolvency of an individual only.

 Despite the regulation and rules governing corporate and personal insolvency being contained in two separate and distinct pieces of legislation, the Australian government has introduced legislative reform by way of the Insolvency Law Reform Act 2016 (Cth), intended to align, to the extent possible, the Bankruptcy Act and the Corporations Act and create common rules for both corporate and personal insolvency processes.